Windows SDK: Features

+With the inception of Microsoft Learn, the documentations in the SDK were made available under the MIT License or occasionally permissive Creative Commons licenses.
+For example, in the case of Windows PowerShell 5.1, the documentation's license is Creative Commons Attribution 4.0, while the code license is MIT License.

 Windows SDK allows the user to specify the components to be installed and where to install them.
 It integrates with Visual Studio, so that multiple copies of the components that both have are not installed; however, there are compatibility caveats if either of the two is not from the same era.
 Information shown can be filtered by content, such as showing only new Windows Vista content, only .NET Framework content, or showing content for a specific language or technology.

-Windows SDKs are available for free; they were once available on Microsoft Download Center but were moved to MSDN in 2012.
+Windows SDK is available free of charge.
+Early versions are available on the Microsoft Download Center but later versions were moved to MSDN in 2012, and now available on MSDN's successor, Microsoft Learn.
+For a time, the SDK could be ordered on CDs and later DVDs.

-A developer might want to use an older SDK for a particular reason.
+A developer might need to use an older SDK.
 For example, the Windows Server 2003 Platform SDK released in February 2003 was the last SDK to provide full support of Visual Studio 6.0.
-Some older PSDK versions can still be downloaded from the Microsoft Download center; others can be ordered on CD/DVD.